+- 11.1.
+The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO. - 11.2.
+The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the Clerk.
+The RFO shall be responsible for the collection of all amounts due to the council.

+- 11.3.
+Any sums found to be irrecoverable and any bad debts shall be reported to the council by the RFO and shall be written off in the year.
+The council's approval shall be shown in the accounting records. - 11.4.
+All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the RFO considers necessary.
+The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 11.5.
+The RFO shall ensure that VAT is correctly recorded in the council's accounting software and that any VAT Return required is submitted form the software by the due date}.
+OR Any repayment claim under section 33 of the VAT Act 1994 shall be made at least annually at the end of the financial year. - 11.6.
+Where significant sums of cash are regularly received by the council, the RFO shall ensure that more than one person is present when the cash is counted in the first instance, that there is a reconciliation to some form of control record such as ticket issues, and that appropriate care is taken for the security and safety of individuals banking such cash. - 11.7.
+Any income that is the property of a charitable trust shall be paid into a charitable bank account.
+Instructions for the payment of funds due from the charitable trust to the council (to meet expenditure already incurred by the authority) will be given by the Managing Trustees of the charity meeting separately from any council meeting.

+12. Payments under contracts for building or other construction works

+- 12.1.
+Where contracts provide for payment by instalments the RFO shall maintain a record of all such payments, which shall be made within the time specified in the contract based on signed certificates from the architect or other consultant engaged to supervise the works. - 12.2.
+Any variation of, addition to or omission from a contract must be authorised by the Clerk to the contractor in writing, with the council being informed where the final cost is likely to exceed the contract sum by 5% or more, or likely to exceed the budget available.

+13. Stores and equipment

 - 13.1.
-The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO / Clerk and an appointed member. - 13.2.
-The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the Clerk and shall be responsible for the collection of all amounts due to the council. - 13.3.
-Any sums found to be irrecoverable and any bad debts shall be reported to the council by the RFO / Clerk and shall be written off in the year.
-The council's approval shall be shown in the accounting records. - 13.4.
-All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the RFO considers necessary.
-The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 13.5.
-Personal cheques shall not be cashed out of money held on behalf of the council. - 13.6.
-The RFO / Clerk shall ensure that VAT is correctly recorded in the council's accounting software software and that any VAT Return required is submitted form the software by the due date.
-OR {Any repayment claim under section 33 of the

-- VAT Act 1994 shall be made {quarterly where the claim exceeds [£100] and} at least annually at the end of the financial year.} - 13.7. {Where significant sums of cash are regularly received by the council, the appointed members shall ensure that more than one person is present when the cash is counted in the first instance, that there is a reconciliation to some form of control record such as ticket issues, and that appropriate care is taken for the security and safety of individuals banking such cash.} - 13.8.
-(Any income that is the property of a charitable trust shall be paid into a charitable bank account.
-Instructions for the payment of funds due from the charitable trust to the council (to meet expenditure already incurred by the authority) will be given by the Managing Trustees of the charity meeting separately from any council meeting.)

-14. Payments under contracts for building or other construction works

-- 14.1.
-Where contracts provide for payment by instalments the Council shall maintain a record of all such payments, which shall be made within the time specified in the contract based on signed certificates from the architect or other consultant engaged to supervise the works. - 14.2.
-Any variation of, addition to or omission from a contract must be authorised by the Council to the contractor in writing, with the council being informed where the final cost is likely to exceed the contract sum by 5% or more, or likely to exceed the budget available.

-15. Stores and equipment

-- 15.1.{The officer in charge of each section] shall be responsible for the care and custody of stores and equipment [in that section].} - 15.2.
-Delivery notes shall be obtained in respect of all goods received into store or otherwise delivered and goods must be checked as to order and quality at the time delivery is made. - 15.3.
-(Stocks shall be kept at the minimum levels consistent with operational requirements.) - 15.4.{The RFO / Clerkshall be responsible for periodic checks of stocks and stores, at least annually.}
+The officer in charge of each section shall be responsible for the care and custody of stores and equipment in that section. - 13.2.
+Delivery notes shall be obtained in respect of all goods received into store or otherwise delivered and goods must be checked as to order and quality at the time delivery is made. - 13.3.
+Stocks shall be kept at the minimum levels consistent with operational requirements. - 13.4.
+The RFO shall be responsible for periodic checks of stocks and stores, at least annually.

-16. Assets, properties and estates
+14. Assets, properties and estates